rgvwebpro/rgv-web-pro-idx/README.txt

 == Installation ==

-1. Upload plugin file directory to the `/wp-content/plugins/` directory
+1. Upload plugin file directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place respective shortcodes in posts and update Custom Fields with respective values
+3. Place respective shortcodes in posts and update Custom Fields with respective values.

 == Frequently Asked Questions ==